-The growing population and rapid development of Lagos have placed a strain on the city’s public transport system, and traffic congestion and pollution add to the chaos of this massive city.
+Lagos’s growing population and rapid development have significantly strained the city’s public transport system.
+Traffic congestion and pollution only add to the chaos in this sprawling metropolis.
+Navigating through this bustling environment can be daunting, particularly if you’re new to the city.

-The most common forms of public transport in Lagos include taxis, buses and motorbike taxis, known locally as okadas.
-While these modes of transport are an option and add to the buzzing atmosphere of Lagos, drivers can be reckless.
-So, most expats don’t use public transport in Lagos, rather opting to have their own car, often with a personal driver.
+The most common forms of public transport in Lagos include taxis, buses, and motorbike taxis, known locally as okadas.
+While these options contribute to the city’s lively atmosphere, they can also be unpredictable, with some drivers being notoriously reckless.
+Given this, many expats prefer to avoid public transport altogether, opting instead to own a car, often with the added convenience of a personal driver.

 Driving in Lagos